Estimation of electric conductivity of the quark gluon plasma via asymmetric heavy-ion collisions

-where $\vec R_n \equiv \vec x - \vec x_n(t)$ with $\vec x_n(t)$ the position vector of $n$-th proton, $\vec v_n$ is the velocity vector of $n$-th proton, $|e|$ is the electric charge of a proton, and $\alpha_{\rm EM}$ is the fine structure constant.
-We have defined the origin of the spatial coordinate as the middle of the centers of the nuclei and $x$ and $y$ axes as in Fig.~\ref{fig:coordinate}.
+where $\vec R_n \equiv \vec x - \vec x_n(t)$ with $\vec x_n(t)$ the position vector of the $n$-th proton, $\vec v_n$ is the velocity vector of the $n$-th proton, $|e|$ is the electric charge of a proton, and $\alpha_{\rm EM}$ is the fine structure constant.
+We define the origin of the spatial coordinate as the middle of the centers of the nuclei and $x$ and $y$ axes as in Fig.~\ref{fig:coordinate} \footnote{ One may wonder whether we can take the origin of the azimuthal angle on the Au nucleus side in experiments.
+According to a report from the PHENIX group \cite{Huang:2012sc}, it is indeed possible to experimentally determine on which side the Au or Cu nucleus is.
+By measuring the spectators, the origin of the azimuthal angle in the event plane of $v_1$ is determined and is always taken on the Au-going side. }.
 The summation is taken over all the protons in the colliding two nuclei.
 The positions of the protons inside a nucleus are sampled from the Woods-Saxon distribution with the standard parameters \cite{Alver:2008aq}.

 Figure \ref{fig:Eaucu} shows the event-averaged electric fields in Cu+Au collisions at impact parameter $b=4$ fm.
 Each vector represents direction and magnitude of the electric field at that point.
 We find that the electric field in the central region of the overlapping area has a specific tendency to go from Au to Cu.
 Although the direction of electric fields fluctuates on an event-by-event basis because of the fluctuation in the proton positions inside colliding nuclei, the direction is correlated with the reaction plane for asymmetric collisions.
-The magnitude of the electric fields is as large ($|e \vec E| \sim O (m_\pi^2 ) $) as the electric and magnetic fields in Au+Au collisions at the same collision energy.
+The magnitude of the electric fields is as large [$|e \vec E| \sim O (m_\pi^2 ) $] as the electric and magnetic fields in Au+Au collisions at the same collision energy.

 We have also calculated the time dependence of the averaged electric fields as shown in Fig.~\ref{fig:E-time}.
 The strength of the fields decays as the spectators fly away.
-Nevertheless, it is notable that even at $t = 1 \ {\rm fm}/c$ the electric field is considerably larger than the so-called ``critical field'' for electrons, $|e|B_c=|e|E_c=m^2_e$.
+Nevertheless, it is notable that even at $t = 1 \ {\rm fm}/c$ the electric field is considerably larger than the so-called ``critical field'' for electrons, $|e|B_c=|e|E_c=m^2_e$ \cite{Schwinger:1951nm}.